-The aim of this one-day workshop is to introduce the elements of scientific writing, including the preparation and editing of technical reports, scientific papers and theses, and is particularly relevant for scientists (including science technicians and post-graduate students) for whom English is not their first language.
+This one-day workshop introduces the elements of scientific writing, including the preparation and editing of technical reports, scientific papers and theses, and is particularly relevant for scientists (including science technicians and post-graduate students) for whom English is not their first language.

 Writing is a key part of scientific endeavour yet many scientists receive no formal training in scientific writing.
 Instead, scientists are taught to use a variety of instruments and techniques, many of which they may never use in their careers.